cmchew/JavaProgramDesign/README.md

 METRIC CONVERSION

 BEGIN
-Ask for fifteen measurements in inches.
+Ask user for each fifteen measurements in inches one at a time..
 Convert each measurement to millimeters.
 Display each measurement in millimeters.
+Display record of all measurements.
 Print message, "All measurements processed."
 END